Below is a list of other research projects I have worked on; my academia.edu profile can be found here.

 - Keywords: digital rhetoric, composition pedagogy, public writing, social media

 - Schiavone, A., & Knutson, A.V.
 (2017).
 Pedagogy at the crossroads: Instructor identity, social class consciousness, and reflective teaching practice.
 In W. H. Thelin, & G. Carter (Eds.), Class in the composition classroom: Pedagogy and the working class.
 Logan, UT: Utah State University Press.

 - Keywords: professional development, socioeconomic status, first-generation college students, teacher reflections, reflection, narrative writing

 At the University of Michigan, I served as a Graduate Student Research Assistant in the Sweetland Center for Writing research team from 2014-2017.
 In this position, I worked on the following research projects:

-- Gere, A.R., Knutson, A.V., Limlamai, N., McCarty, R., Wilson, E. (Under review).
+- Gere, A.R., Knutson, A.V., Limlamai, N., McCarty, R., Wilson, E. (Forthcoming).
 A tale of two writing prompts: New perspectives on writing-to-learn assignments.
+The WAC Journal.

 - Keywords: writing assignments, writing-to-learn, WAC/WID

 - Gere, A.R., Knutson, A.V., & McCarty, R. (2018).
 Rewriting disciplines: STEM students’ longitudinal approaches to writing in (and across) the disciplines.
 Across the Disciplines, 15(3).

 - Knutson, A.V.
 (Forthcoming).
 Grace: A case study of resourcefulness and resilience.
 In A.R.
 Gere (Ed.), Developing writers in higher education: A longitudinal study.

 - Keywords: learning transfer, writing development, learning dispositions, self-efficacy, growth mindset, longitudinal study